 1. Open a Window or Step Outside for Natural Light

-- If you can, go for a quick walk around the block
+- If possible, go for a quick walk around the block.

-This small act helps signal to your brain that it’s time to be awake and alert — no coffee required.
+This small act signals to your brain that it’s time to be awake and alert — no coffee required.

 2. Drink Warm Water With Lemon (Before Anything Else)